Tag: reconciled

 Have you ever recognized that there is an implied title and character of God that gets missed?
 Restorer.

-Yet, and are at the of .
+Yet, restoration and reconciliation are at the heart of Jesus.
 Think of it this way.
-Through Jesus’ sinless walk on Earth and his sacrificial on the cross, we are to God ().
+Through Jesus’ sinless walk on Earth and his sacrificial death on the cross, we are reconciled to God (relationship).
 Through baptism and Jesus’ resurrection, we are restored (position) to the “place” we would have had prior to the Fall (Adam and Eve).

 We get a taste of restoration in baptism, but it really is a poor experience in comparison to the full restoration once we are in Heaven.